WilliamZYR/WSB_stock_analysis/README.md

 This report will provide some thoughts for investors who want to gain from next GME and BBBY.
 I will provide several strategies for achieving profit maximization while managing the risks.

 The analysis will mainly focus on history stock prices of GME and AMC.

+Technologies used: Python, Pandas, NumPy, Matplotlib, and yfinance